 Common problem areas include the neck and shoulders which often store a lot of stress and tension, and runners and other athletes can be particularly susceptible to issues surrounding the knees, ankles, and feet caused by injury or poor form.
 We also see a lot of problems with weight-bearing joints like the hips and lower back, and the complex clusters of joints in the hands, wrists and fingers.
 Some people also experience problems in the jaw with conditions like TMJ.

 Depending on how severe the joint pain is, your doctor could recommend over the counter medications such as nonsteroidal anti-inflammatory drugs (NSAIDs), or other pain-killers like aspirin or ibuprofen.
-If the pain is particularly difficult to live with, you may receive a prescription painkiller to help manage your symptoms.
+If the pain is particularly difficult to live with, you may receive a doctor's note for a painkiller to help manage your symptoms.
 Because some of these can cause serious side effects, even with short-term use for some people, most doctors will use these as a last resort or as a temporary solution as part of a longer treatment plan.

 A longer treatment plan could include adding exercise to your daily routine if you lead a particularly sedentary lifestyle, or resting and altering your current fitness routine if you are very active.
 They may also recommend physical therapy or in some cases a change in diet geared towards weight loss if extra weight is putting stress on your joints.